EricSchles/randomizer_ml/paper1/Paper.md

       index: 1
     - name: The City University of New York, USA
       index: 2
-    - name: Michigan Technological University
+    - name: Michigan Technological University, USA
       index: 3
 date: 16 September 2022
 bibiliography: paper.bib
 ---

-# 1.Summary
+# Summary

 Machine learning metrics are built around the idea of training a model and then making out-of-sample predictions to test generalizability.
 There are a few standard methods; splitting the data into training and testing data and then predicting once on the testing or out of sample data.
 Using cross-validation to train on partitions of the data and then test by using one partition as the holdout and averaging the metric across all partitions.
 And finally, stratified partitioning splits the data subject to some condition, usually on the proportion of labels in the entire dataset.
 This paper will look at a library that implements a different method, training the model on many train-test splits and recording the out-of-sample error across these five hundred to more than a thousand splits.
 This creates higher confidence in the model and more closely simulates the likely scenarios you would find in the production setting, even with reasonably small datasets.
 Through this library, users can present statistical models based on confidence intervals to capture the uncertainty in inferences instead of point statistics for different machine learning models.

-# 2.Introduction
+# Introduction

 The idea of out-of-sample prediction is described in detail throughout the literature [@Montgomery:1991].
 The basic idea is to split the data into two groups, a training sample and a testing sample.
 Once the data is split, a statistical model is trained on the training sample.
 Then the trained model is used to predict the independent variable from the dependent variables [@Kuhn:2013; @Pawluszek-Filipiak:2020] in the testing sample.
 Finally, a loss metric, like mean squared error, is used if it is a regression problem, or cross-entropy [@Bickel:2015; @James:2021] is used for classification to compare the predicted dependent variable against the ground truth dependent variable.
 This method can be helpful as a first pass to assess model quality; however, it has many deficiencies [@Doan:2022; @Salazar:2022; @Tan:2021] since the data was only split once considering a classification problem, there may be issues such as: